poetmountain/PMTween/README.md

 #### Using a PMTweenSequence

-PMTweenSequence plays a collection of tweens in order, chaining tweens together extremely easily.
-This is a really powerful class, as you can play in sequence any assortment of PMTweenUnits, PMTweenGroups, or other PMTweenSequence classes, as well as your own custom tween classes.
+PMTweenSequence plays a collection of tweens in order.
+Chaining tweens together is extremely easy.
+This is a powerful class, as you can play in sequence any assortment of PMTweenUnits, PMTweenGroups, or other PMTweenSequence classes, as well as your own custom tween classes.
 It's tweens all the way down.
 Note that we pass in an array of sequence steps – it will play the sequence in that order.

 When a PMTweenSequence is set to reverse, by default it will play as discrete elements when reversing (in other words, each child tween would just play forwards, but in reverse order).
 But by setting the sequence's reversingMode to PMTweenSequenceReversingContiguous you can set the whole sequence to play in reverse seamlessly, as if it was one contiguous tween.
 This is really great for complex animations.